paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 Unlike most characters, Gilgamesh doesn't desire anything because he already believes that that the world belongs to him.
 To him, this war is mere entertainment, feeding his huge superiority complex, which he can back it up as he's stronger than anyone else.

-Well, I can keep going, but I should probably move to next anime.
+That's over half the characters done, time to jump to the next anime!
 ### Ping Pong the Animation
 ![](/ping-pong-the-animation.jpg)
 Let's look at a different kind of war: competitive sports :).